 I’m no stranger to taking risks, some pay off more than others and the lessons you learn when risks don’t pay off are equally important as the sense of satisfaction you get when it works.
 When Red Bull started in F1, no one paid real attention.
 Four drivers’ and constructors’ championships later and Red Bull Racing is part of the F1 furniture.
 Motorsport was an easy fit but football was considered a ‘no go’ when I arrived, but we put together a great business case for it and now it has become one of their most effective brand communication tools.
 One of the challenges of working with an established brand is finding that fine balance between staying true to the core values and also moving with the times and leading the future.

 - Trust your instincts

-This is probably one of the biggest lessons I have learned in business, trust your gut instinct.
+This is probably one of the biggest lessons I have learned in the business, trust your gut instinct.
 Knowing your market is one thing but being able to predict and anticipate its needs is another skill altogether and this ability fascinates me.
-I question everything and so nothing about brand building is black or white.
+I question everything and so nothing about the brand building is black or white.
 Which comes first – the product or the brand?
 The answer depends entirely on the situation.
 Many people miss opportunities through fear of failure.
 Be brave, your mistakes make you, everything else is a bonus.